irenenikk/neurose/README.md

 ## Running the example model

+The example model is just overfitting to a simple linear regression problem.
+It doesn't even have an activation function.

 0. Make sure you have python 3.x

 1. After cloning the project, install depedencies with `pip install -r path/to/requirements.txt`